hirosystems/clarinet/docs/feature-guides/analyze-with-check-checker.md

 callee_filter = true
 ```

-If `strict` is set to `true`, all other options are ignored and the analysis proceeds with the most strict interpretation of the rules.
+If `strict` is set to `true`, all other options are ignored, and the analysis proceeds with the most strict interpretation of the rules.

 The `trusted_sender` and `trusted_caller` options handle a common practice in smart contracts where there is a concept of a
 trusted transaction sender (or transaction caller), which is treated like an admin user.
 Once a check has been performed
-to validate the sender (or caller), then all inputs should be trusted.
+to validate the sender (or caller), all inputs should be trusted.

-In the example below, the `asserts!` on line 3 is verifying the `tx-sender`.
+In the example below, the `asserts!` on line 3 verifies the `tx-sender`.
 Because of that check, all inputs are trusted
 (if the `trusted_sender` option is enabled):

 ```clarity